octaviogarbet/ionicv3-example/README.md

   }
 }
 ```
-Here we explain just the Camera needed functions implementation, but in `create-item.html`, `create-item.ts` and `create-item.scss` we also added some styles improvements, an action sheet to choose between camera and gallery, a form with the title and description, and a provider which will be the responsable to add the item created to the list.
+Here, we only explained how to make the Camera work in our app, but in `create-item.html`, `create-item.ts` and `create-item.scss` we also added: some style improvements, an action sheet to choose between camera and gallery, a form with the title and description, and a provider which will be the responsible to add the item created to the list.
 ## Storage

-Efficient key/value pair string or JSON objects, offering fall back to several techs, it prioritizes order depending on the platform.
+Efficient key/value pair string or JSON objects, offering fall back to several techs, prioritizes order depending on the platform.

 [Ionic Storage]

-Setting up the provider, you can specify the storage engines that you prefer.
+As you set up the provider, you can specify the storage engines that you prefer.
 Add a few just to support different platforms (PWA, mobile app, etc).
 It uses localStorage in browsers with no IndexedDB or WebSQL support (more info about [localForage]).

-Ionic Storage comes as part to Ionic stuff, but if you want to use SQLite, need to be installed
+Ionic Storage comes as part of the Ionic stuff, but if you want to use SQLite, you need to install it.
 ```
 ionic cordova plugin add cordova-sqlite-storage
 ```